 Ryerson’s polytechnic past means it has always offered degrees that lead to jobs, but the university’s innovation zones help students create them.
 The school now boasts 10 zones, including biomedical engineering, social innovation, science and urban energy.
 The original business incubator, the Digital Media Zone, opened in 2010 and has launched more than 265 start-ups, raised over $280 million in seed funding and fostered the creation of more than 2,560 jobs.
 Ryerson’s downtown location near the Eaton Centre has obvious advantages, but one drawback is high rents; many students must commute.
 The Student Learning Centre, the Mattamy Athletic Centre, cafés and the Ryerson Image Centre art gallery entice students to stay after class.
 Respite from the city bustle can be found at Lake Devo, a man-made pond that serves as an ice rink in winter, or on Gould Street, closed to cars since 2010.
 Students at the Ted Rogers School of Management on Bay Street beneﬁt from proximity to the ﬁnancial district.
 “We are redefining the learning experience by exploring bold ideas and transforming them into opportunities,” says president Mohamed Lachemi.
 “Ryerson students get real-world experience and create the impact they want to see in the world.”

-• Sports Media: The first of its kind in North America, this program teaches students how to excel in presenting and managing sports entertainment by looking at the creative, production, marketing and business sides of professional sports.
+• Sports Media: This program teaches students how to excel in presenting and managing sports entertainment by looking at the creative, production, marketing and business sides of professional sports.